Can You Smoke Weed While on Antibiotics?

 Can Cannabis Help Fight Bacterial Infection?

 Many cannabinoids have been studied for their antibiotic effects.
 In fact, all of the major cannabinoids, such as THC, CBD, CBG, CBN, and CBC, have demonstrated antibacterial properties.
 Of these cannabinoids, CBG has been shown to have some of the most potent antibacterial properties, as it may help kill MRSA infections.
-In addition to CBG, the other major cannabinoids THC, CBD, CBN, CBC, and their acid forms, have also been demonstrated to help fight MRSA infections by killing stationary MRSA cells.
+In addition to CBG, the other major cannabinoids, THC, CBD, CBN, CBC, and their acid forms, have also been demonstrated to help fight MRSA infections by killing stationary MRSA cells.
 For example, CBCA showed a more potent antibacterial effect than vancomycin, a prescription antibiotic, against MRSA.

 The endocannabinoid anandamide has also been shown to fight MRSA infections as well, which may provide some more insight into the mechanisms of cannabinoids and why they demonstrate antimicrobial effects.
 A 2020 study out of Israel found that when combined with ampicillin, anandamide shows strong effectiveness against MRSA infections.
 In addition to cannabinoids, terpenes such as beta-caryophyllene, myrcene, limonene, and pinene have also been shown to have antibacterial properties against E. coli, staph infections, and more.